-The Alteryx database file format, .yxdb, is a file type that can hold data columns, values, and spatial objects.
-The .yxdb format is the most efficient file type for reading and writing in Alteryx because it has no size limit, is compressed for maximum speed, and includes additional metadata that references the source of the data and how the data was created.
+The Alteryx database file format YXDB is a file type that can hold data fields, values, and spatial objects.
+The YXDB format is the most efficient file type for reading and writing in Alteryx because it has no size limit, is compressed for maximum speed, and includes additional metadata that references the source of the data and how the data was created.
 While there is no limit to the number of rows or file size, there is a size limit of 2 GB for a single cell in a 64-bit environment.
-All Alteryx products have read and write support for .yxdb files.
+All Alteryx products have read and write support for YXDB files.

-Why is .yxdb the most efficient input/output file type?
+Why is a YXDB file the most efficient input/output file type?

-Yes, .yxdb files are minimally compressed for maximum speed, not maximum compression.
+Yes, they are minimally compressed for maximum speed, not maximum compression.
 If you have a spatial index, the compression is not very noticeable.
-Without a spatial index, the compression can still be decent at times.
+Without a spatial index, the compression can be quite good at times.

-If I want to transform data in a file that contains a spatial object, but do not interact with the spatial object, is it still most efficient to use a .yxdb?
+If I want to transform data in a file containing a spatial object, but do not interact with the spatial object, is it still most efficient to use a YXDB?

-Yes, but in this case, you should turn off the Spatial Index in the advanced options so you don't waste any time and space creating it.
+Yes, but in this case, you would want to turn off the Spatial Index in the advanced options so you don't waste any time and space creating it.

-When Alteryx writes to a .yxdb file, the data in the Source and Description columns are saved in the file so you always know how a column was created or what vintage of the underlying data values are.
-Visit the Column Info tool for an example of this metadata.
+When Alteryx writes to a YXDB file, the data in the Source and Description columns are saved in the file so you will always know how a field was created or what vintage of the underlying data values are.
+See the Field Info Tool for an example of this metadata.

 - Description: Might or might not contain information.
-Additionally, the user can add their own field description via the Select tool, and this information stays associated with the column.
+If data is appended from an Allocate tool, the longer, more descriptive field name is contained here.
+Additionally, the user can add their own field description via the Select tool, and this information stays associated with the field.